elastisys/ck8s-cluster/README.md

 Obs if using a new workspace set execution mode to local by `export TF_TOKEN=xxx` (should be located in ~/.terraformrc) and run `bash set-execution-mode.sh`.

 The commands listed above will set up the cloud infrastructure using a "default" configuration.
-Changing the number of machines and thier size can be done by exporting the following values before running `terraform apply`.
+Changing the number of machines and their size can be done by exporting the following values before running `terraform apply`.

     export TF_VAR_sc_master_count=<x | default 1>
     export TF_VAR_sc_master_size=<x | default "Large">